Remote auth: mobile accessCreated on 2018/01/27,

 When accessing Pydio through the web in an “auth.remote” configuration, the login action is never performed via Pydio, but it is done via your CMS login form and your CMS triggers the necessary actions to log your users in Pydio as well.

 However, the mobile clients are not supposed to know how to connect to e.g Drupal, and can only try to authenticate against Pydio.
-In that case, once the authentication submitted to Pydio, a remote call mechanism will let Pydio submit the authentication credentials to the CMS : it means that Pydio handles “like a user” and will grab the CMS login form, fill it, and submit it.
+In that case, once the authentication is submitted to Pydio, a remote call mechanism will let Pydio submit the authentication credentials to the CMS : it means that Pydio acts “like a user” and will grab the CMS login form, fill it, and submit it.
 At this point, if the login is successfull, the CMS will log Pydio back!

 My CMS is not in the list!

-Don’t panic, you “simply” have to implement your own function to perform the authentication submission.
+Don’t panic, you will “simply” have to implement your own function to perform the authentication submission.
 The idea is to use an HttpClient to POST the right values to the CMS.
 Add this function in the auth.remote/cms_auth_functions.php file, and check the existing implementations to see how it’s done.
 In some case, only a POST is necessary, in other there is a two-way communication, in that case you can use a DOMDocument to parse the HTML response of the CMS.